arun-kr-reddy/notes/computer_architecture.md

    2. **always taken:** no direction prediction, better accuracy, backward branch (target address lower than branch PC) like loops are usually taken
    3. **backward taken forward not-taken (BTFN):** for backward branch predict taken and for forward branches not-taken
    4. **profile based:** compiler determines like direction for each branch using a profile run, encodes that direction as a hint bit in the branch instruction format, per branch prediction, accurate only if profile is representative
-   5. **program analysis based:** use heuristics (loosely based rules) based on program analysis to determine statically-predicted direction, *e.g.* negative integers used as error values so predict `BLZ` as not-taken, *e.g.* predict a branch guarding a loop execution as taken, heuristic should be representative
+   5. **program analysis based:** use heuristics (loosely based rules) based on program analysis to determine statically-predicted direction, example: negative integers used as error values so predict `BLZ` as not-taken, example: predict a branch guarding a loop execution as taken, heuristic should be representative
    6. **programmer based:** progammer provides the statically-predicted direction using pragmas, programmer may know their program better than other analysis techniques
 2. **run time (dynamic):** predict branches based on dynamic information collected at runtime
    1. **one-bit last time predictor:** indicated which direction branch went last time it executed, misprediction when branch changes behaviour, always mispredicts the last & first iteration for loop branches (`N` iterations `accuracy = (N-2)/N`), changes prediction too quickly